Join us at the Howe Library on Wednesday to hear about the river pageants of old! MORE

-We are delighted to announce a new addition to our portfolio of protected lands – the Mayor-Niles Forest on Moose Mountain.
+Explore the newest addition to our portfolio of protected lands – the Mayor-Niles Forest on Moose Mountain.
 The 92-acre forested parcel cloaks the west slope of this iconic ridge just below the North Peak, connecting with an expanse of National Park Service lands surrounding the corridor of the Appalachian Trail.
-MORE
+Photos and MORE

 We are the oldest local land trust in New Hampshire.
 Our mission is to protect land and water in our community and to nurture an appreciation for Hanover’s natural environment among those who live and work here.
 A private, non-profit membership organization, the Conservancy is not affiliated with town government, but works closely with our civic partners.
 The Conservancy leads active programs in land conservation, outdoor education, stewardship of our natural areas, and advocacy for environmentally sound public policy.
 We invite you to explore this site to learn more about us and the outstanding natural and human communities we serve.